MarkLannen/sutta-pitaka-ai-agent/PLAN.md

 3. Groups results by sutta (not by chunk)
 4. Shows relevance scores and snippet previews

+### Phase 10: Additional Dictionaries

+1. **English-to-Pali Dictionary**
+   - Find an existing English-to-Pali dictionary resource
+   - Integrate into Pali Tools UI

+2. **Dictionary of Pali Proper Names (DPPN)**
+   - Find and integrate a dictionary of Pali proper names
+   - Useful for looking up people, places, and concepts mentioned in suttas

 ---

 ## File Structure (Current)